The Weeknd tour: setlist and ticket details

-Abel Makkonen Tesfaye is playing some of the most famous venues in the United States and Canada on his After Hours til Dawn tour.
+Abel Makkonen Tesfaye is playing some of the most famous venues across the United States and Canada on his After Hours til Dawn tour.

 Here is all you need to know: